Risk Arbitrage Today: Whole Foods For Kroger?

 On this basis, CAB has a possible 26.6% IRR.

 Risks to this include the FTC not approving the merger with Bass or delaying their decision.
-In addition, any issues that would delay or scuttle Synovus Financial Corp's (NYSE:SNV) purchase of Cabela's bank assets or Synovus' subsequent reselling Cabela's credit card portfolio to Capital One.
+In addition, any issues that would delay or scuttle Synovus Financial Corp.'s (NYSE:SNV) purchase of Cabela's bank assets or Synovus' subsequent reselling Cabela's credit card portfolio to Capital One.

 If you enjoy merger arbitrage, tender offers, exchange offers, spinoffs and odd lots, please consider following me by clicking on the Follow button on top of this page.